-III.
-Applicability and Jurisdiction
+IV Applicability and Jurisdiction

-This Policy applies to all University students, employees, vendors, and volunteers affiliated with the University.
+This Policy applies to all University students, employees, vendors, visitors, and volunteers affiliated with the University.
 Third Parties are both protected by and subject to this policy.
 A third-party may make a report of a violation of this policy committed by a member of the University community.
 A third-party may also be permanently barred from the University or subject to other restrictions for failing to comply with this policy.

 This policy applies to conduct that occurs on University property (i.e., on campus) and in the local vicinity.
-This policy also applies to conduct that occurs off University property (i.e., off campus) when the conduct is associated with a University-sponsored program or activity, such as travel, research, or internship programs or when such conduct may have a continuing adverse effect or could create a hostile environment on campus, or when such conduct may have a continuing adverse effect or could create a hostile environment on campus.
+This policy also applies to conduct that occurs off University property (i.e., off campus) when the conduct is associated with a University-sponsored program or activity, such as travel, research, or internship programs or when such conduct may have a continuing adverse effect or could create a hostile environment on campus.
 Judgments about these matters will depend on facts of an individual case.

 All actions by a member of the University community that involve the use of the University's computing and network resources from a remote location, including but not limited to accessing email accounts, will be deemed to have occurred on campus.
 On-line and/or social media conduct may violate this Policy if it meets the definition of Prohibited Conduct.
 Online postings are in the public sphere and are not private.
 These postings may subject an individual to allegations of Prohibited Conduct or other misconduct.
 The University does not regularly search for this information nor does it monitor any particular social media site, but it may take action if and when such information is brought to its attention.
-See the University's Acceptable Use Policy https://wit.edu/policies/acceptable-use-policy and Responsible Use of Computer and Networks Policy https://wit.edu/student-code-conduct/policies/responsible-use-computers-networks.
-The University will view any Report of online Prohibited Conduct with the Respondent 's free speech rights in mind.
+See the University's Acceptable Use Policy and Responsible Use of Computer and Networks Policy.

 Individuals are encouraged to report any violation of this policy as soon as possible in order to maximize the University's ability to respond promptly and effectively.
-Reports and Complaints may be made at any time without regard to how much time has elapsed since the incident(s) in question.
+Reports and Complaints may be made at any time without regard to how much time has elapsed since the reported incident(s).

-If the Respondent is no longer a student or employee at the time of the report or Complaint, the University may not be able to take disciplinary action against the Respondent, but it will still seek to meet its Title IX or other legal obligations by offering supportive measures for the Complainant and taking steps, if necessary and possible, to end the prohibited behavior, prevent and address its recurrence, and address its effects.
+If the Respondent is no longer a student or employee at the time of the report or Complaint, the University may not be able to take disciplinary action against the Respondent, but it will still seek to offer supportive measures for the Complainant and take steps, if necessary and possible, to end the prohibited behavior, prevent and address its recurrence, and address its effects.